jakewilson/songturtle/README.md

 learn a piece by ear: just load your file into Song Turtle, click and drag your mouse over the segment you're learning to loop it, and change the speed if you need to.

-For more fine-grain control over loop sections, play the audio and press 'L' right as the part you're learning starts.
+For more fine-grain control over loop sections, play the audio and press `L` right as the part you're learning starts.
 Song Turtle will begin a loop there.
-When it's over, press 'L' again and it will finish the loop and begin looping.
+When it's over, press `L` again and it will finish the loop and begin looping.